Lithuania men's national basketball team: 2000 Sydney Summer Olympics

 Lithuania started the 2000s by beating Turkey 70–58 in Vilnius.
 During the preparation period Lithuanians once again visited Spain, defeating the hosts in two preparatory tournaments.

 The 2000 Olympic tournament marked another time of renovation for Lithuania.
 The only veterans, Saulius Štombergas and Eurelijus Žukauskas, were reserves in Atlanta, while eight players were debutants: Ramūnas Šiškauskas, Darius Songaila, Šarūnas Jasikevičius, Mindaugas Timinskas, Andrius Giedraitis, Kęstutis Marčiulionis, Darius Maskoliūnas and Tomas Masiulis.
 The coaching staff was also inexperienced in the Olympics aside from assistants Valdemaras Chomičius and Donnie Nelson.

 The first Olympic game against Italy had both teams combined scoring less than 100 points, with Lithuania losing 48–50.
 The young Lithuanians managed to recover, beating upcoming Olympic vice-champions France 81–63.
 Journalist Roma Grinbergienė described the triumph symbolically and picturesquely: "Even the Vytautas the Great would accolade!".
 The third game, against the third incarnation of the United States "Dream Team", had the Lithuanians giving the Americans their toughest match since NBA players joined: the final score of 85–76 had Team USA's lowest point total and advantage with professionals, and the Lithuanians even got the lead in the second quarter.
 Onwards, Lithuania overcame China 82–66 and New Zealand 85–75, and finished third in their group.

-The quarter-final opponent was one Lithuania could not defeat in previous years, Yugoslavia.
+The quarterfinal opponent was one Lithuania could not defeat in previous years, Yugoslavia.
 The start was anxious as Lithuanians were trailing 8–2, but not for long.
 Yugoslavians resisted only until three minutes were left, with Lithuania already leading the game 72–58.
-Then nobody doubted – the quarter-final winner is Lithuania, officially winning the game 76–63.
+Then nobody doubted – the quarterfinal winner is Lithuania, officially winning the game 76–63.
 Head coach Jonas Kazlauskas: "Winning against the Yugoslavian team and its coach is every team and every coach dream.
-We are even more happy that we won in the quarter-final.
-The gulf is separating the quarter-final winner teams from the losers.
+We are even more happy that we won in the quarterfinal.
+The gulf is separating the quarterfinal winner teams from the losers.
 We played very orderly, probably the most disciplined in this tournament.
 We defended well.
 Furthermore, Gintaras Einikis and Šarūnas Jasikevičius played amazingly".
 Lithuania was to compete for another Olympic medal, to the happiness of all their fans.